How Much Do Independent M&A Advisors Make? Real 2026 Deal Income ($1M–$50M)

 3. Time from introduction to signed engagement

-The best advisors convert a first conversation with a business owner to a signed engagement letter in 14–30 days.
-Average advisors take 60–120 days — or lose the mandate entirely to a competitor, a franchise broker, or inertia.
+The best convert a first conversation to a signed engagement letter in 14–30 days.
+Average advisors take 60–120 — or lose the mandate to a competitor or to inertia.
+Across three mandates a year, a 60-day difference per engagement is the gap between $300K and $600K without closing one extra deal.

-6. Do You Need a FINRA Licence or Securities Registration to Earn These Fees?
+9. Do You Need a FINRA Licence to Earn These Fees?

-On December 29, 2022, the US Congress codified a federal exemption — Exchange Act Section 15(b)(13) — for M&A brokers facilitating transactions involving privately held businesses.
-The exemption applies where:
+On 29 December 2022, Congress codified a federal exemption — Exchange Act Section 15(b)(13) — for M&A brokers facilitating sales of privately held businesses, where:

-• The target company has EBITDA under $25M or gross revenues under $250M in the prior fiscal year
+• The target has EBITDA under $25M or gross revenue under $250M in the prior fiscal year

-• The advisor does not directly handle client funds or have custody of client securities
+• The advisor does not handle client funds or hold custody of securities

 • The advisor cannot bind the parties to the transaction

-• The buyer actively operates the acquired business after closing
+• The buyer actively operates the business after closing

-For the detailed licensing and regulatory guide specific to business brokerage and M&A advisory, see business broker licence requirements by market →
+For the detailed licensing guide by market, see business broker licence requirements →

 Model your deal income